eecs394-fall15/grocery_list/readme.md

 ###Known Issues
 •When running the app on a phone that is connected via LTE (as opposed to wifi) there can be issues with uploading photos to the database.

-•If multiple users try to commit to the same item approximatelt simultaneously, there is no assurance as to which one will go through to the database.
+•If multiple users try to commit to the same item simultaneously, there is no assurance as to which one will go through to the database.
 Sometimes the database will receive a null value in this case

 ###Next Steps